Induction treatment for childhood acute lymphoblastic leukaemia (ALL)

 What next?

-Your child has a bone marrow test to check their measurable residual disease (MRD) at the end of the induction phase.
+Your child has a bone marrow test Open a glossary item to check their measurable residual disease (MRD) at the end of the induction phase.
 This is a very sensitive test and looks for leukaemia cells in the bone marrow.

 Your child’s doctor will plan the next phase of treatment.
 This is called consolidation 1 treatment.
 Treatment depends on several factors including: